Parasites and Your Pet

 This condition is caused by a microscopic mite that lives in the hair follicles.
 Demodex is not infectious, lives its whole life-cycle in the skin and does not spread to humans.
 Most dogs have a few of these mites living in the skin without causing any problems.
 However, the body’s immune system is not always effective at controlling the mites.
 They can then increase in number, spread and cause severe inflammation, irritation and hair loss, with secondary bacterial infection of the skin.
 Demodectic mange mainly affects dogs but sometimes affects cats, quite often when the animal is in poor condition or suffering from stress.
 Demodex lives deeply in the skin and can be difficult to eliminate even after using special rinses or washes (prescribed by your vet).
 Local application of Denes Mite Creamcan also help.

 A combination of natural and conventional medicine may be necessary to control this condition and to help prevent recurrence.
 Cleanse the coat with Essential Oil Shampoo, rinse and dry before applying Denes Skin Balm to affected areas.
-A natural, additive-free diet, supplemented with Denes Denes Garlic Oil Capsules, Greenleaf and All-in-One+ Powder, should be given.
+A natural, additive-free diet, supplemented with Denes Denes Garlic Oil Capsules, Greenleaf and Complete Healthcare (All in One+) Powder, should be given.
 A weekly fast day is particularly beneficial in these cases.